 How these notes relate to notes on a piano keyboard is shown in the following image:

 There are many other ways to tune your Dulcimer.
-Other tunings that are popular are:
+Other tunings that are currently popular are:

 DAA - 1-5-5 Tuning - popular when playing old-time fiddle tunes (some consider this the "original" tuning for the mt dulcimer)

-This may seem obvious to most but it in case it isn't obvious to some ... when you tune your dulcimer to a different tuning all the notes on your dulcimer change!
-This is why many people don't bother learning the "notes" on their fret board.
+When you tune your dulcimer to a different tuning all the notes on your dulcimer change!
+This is why many people don't bother learning the "notes" on their fret board until much later in their dulcimer playing and instead play by the numbered tab.

 When playing by yourself you can tune to whatever tuning you like.
 Many people tune to something that they can sing with.
-However, In order to be "in tune" when playing with others, you have to agree on a tuning, key, etc.
+Joni Mitchell tuned her dulcimer to G#-G#-G# for some of her dulcimer tunes!
+However, in order to be "in tune" when playing with others, you have to agree on a tuning and a Key.

 Strings of different sizes will be needed if you want to tune your dulcimer to a tuning that is several notes away from the tuning that the strings were intended to play.
 See the Strings page for help in choosing the strings you need.
 Tuning a string to high will snap it.
-Be sure to have your face out of the way!
+Be sure to have your face out of the way or wear safety goggles !
 Tuning a string too low will cause it to be floppy and not play well.

 If your dulcimer won't stay in tune or if you can't tune it at all, first consider when was the last time you changed your stings.
 If you can't remember changing them, then now is a great time!
 See the Strings page for more information.